What Is Compound Interest Explained Simply — A Beginner's Guide

 - After 2 years: about $7,772

-The same compounding that helps savings hurt debt.
+The same compounding that helps savings hurts debt.
 The $5,000 balance grows to nearly $7,800 in two years if no payments are made — an additional $2,800 of interest, roughly equivalent to the original principal in just over four years.

 A simple real-world example